 “Intensifying pressure to limit global temperature increases and prevent ecological disaster is mounting and corporations and investors — including those in Japan — have an urgent role to play.

 That was a key message at the CDP Forum on Decarbonizing Management — Vision to Action held in Tokyo on Nov.
 19.

 “ ….The OECD notes that, despite the current slowdown, the expansion of the Japanese economy that began in late 2012 is the longest in Japan’s postwar history and is projected to continue through 2020.
 The Bank of Japan’s forecast is similar, with a pick-up in growth expected in Japan’s fiscal year 2021.
 Continued supportive monetary policy with very low interest rates and large-scale government bond purchases, together with increased public investment and spending to offset the effects of the sales-tax increase, are expected to maintain the expansion.
 The new U.S.-Japan trade deal and the anticipated elimination of the threat of U.S. automobile tariffs are positive developments.
 If the current optimism about progress in trade talks between the U.S. and China proves to be justified, Japan’s economy would benefit significantly from the positive effects on the Asia region….“

-On October 26th, BDTI held its English Director Boot Camp , attended by a number of experienced participants.
-Participants from various companies heard lectures about corporate governance and related topics by Nicholas Benes and Andrew Silberman of AMT, and exchanged experiences and opinions at a spacious, comfortable room kindly donated for our use by Cosmo Public Relations, a leading communications and PR firm in Tokyo.
+On November 13th, BDTI held its English Director Boot Camp , attended by a number of highly experienced participants.
+Participants from various companies heard lectures about corporate governance by Nicholas Benes and Andrew Silberman of AMT, and exchanged experiences and opinions at a spacious, comfortable room kindly donated for our use by Cosmo Public Relations, a leading communications and PR firm in Tokyo.